rulerrobin/T1A3/README.md

 With each of these features validation code is used in each area to ensure that the user is only inputting valid information, this information could be moving around the map or choosing different options, it can also be for inputting the password for the puzzle into the input to ensure that it is 8 digits and only contains numbers.

+**EXTRAS**

+For extra's I made it so that the background color of the terminal would become red and the text green just to imitate the the color of older computers when CLI was still being heavily used.
+In the same way of the theme I used another Package that allowed me to turn text into ASCII art which I used for the intro, death and escape sequences.

 ### Flowchart Planning

 During the planning phase of the application I used flowchart visualization to figure out how I wanted the code to interact and move between each feature.
 I did this so I could see what the map looked like and how the code could look in flowchart form.